The explorer TUI

 lairs tui --index path/to/index --repo path/to/repo --data path/to/materialized

-All three paths are optional. --index opens a discovery index (built with lairs index build) on the Explore tab; --repo opens a local repository (built with lairs pull) on the Browse tab; --data opens a directory of materialized Parquet views on the Query tab.
+All paths are optional. --index opens a discovery index (built with lairs index build) on the Explore tab; --repo opens a local repository (built with lairs pull) on the Browse tab; --data opens a directory of materialized Parquet views on the Query tab.
 A tab with no source shows guidance on how to produce one.
 The TUI opens on whichever tab fits the source you gave: a repository opens on Browse, a bare materialized directory on Query, and otherwise the Explore index.

---repo also feeds the Query tab: the repository is flattened into Parquet views in a scratch directory, so lairs tui --repo path/to/repo gives you both a type-aware Browse and a full Query workbench from one source.
+--repo also feeds the Query tab: the repository is flattened into Parquet views in a scratch directory, so lairs tui --repo path/to/repo gives you both a type-aware Browse and a Query workbench from one source.
 Pass --data explicitly to query a different directory.

 Explore